Uoerim/tivac_bitbanding_solver/README.md

 4. Adjust the table rows if needed (1-15)

-5. Click any cell in the memory table to edit
+5. Click any cell in the memory table to edit values

-6. Watch all values update and read the step-by-step explanation!

 ---